 A village shows the way for the state

-aid and mass organizing to produce successes that now inspire aspects of
+and mass organizing to produce successes that now inspire aspects of the Ninth

-the Ninth Plan.
-Volunteers built an 825-metre canal, drained a previously
+Plan.
+Volunteers built an 825-metre canal, drained a previously waterlogged

-waterlogged area, mapped local resources, reorganised schools, installed
+area, mapped local resources, reorganised schools, installed efficient stoves

-efficient stoves and solar street lights, set up a shrimp farm and formed
+and solar street lights, set up a shrimp farm and formed vegetable cooperatives